-7.3.10.
-Induction (Early Classic & Classic)
+7.3.10 Induction

-For naturally aspirated vehicles the complete induction system is free save that fuel injection shall not replace carburettors, unless it was an option on another model of the same family of vehicle from the same period.

-Where fuel injection replaces carburettors, all replacement items must be from the same period as the original items replaced.
+For naturally aspirated vehicles the complete induction system is free save that fuel injection shall not replace carburettors unless it was a manufacturer option on another model of the same family of vehicle from the same period.
+Where manufacturer optional fuel injection replaces carburettors, all replacement items must be from the same period as the original items replaced.